mikesprague/til/github/link-to-headers-in-readmes.md

-Anytime you add a header to a markdown file, Github attaches an `href` with it's downcased name.
+Anytime you add a header to a markdown file, GitHub attaches an `href` with it's downcased name.
 For example, "JavaScript" receives a link to `#javascript`.